Step-by-Step Guide to Creating a Barcode Reader App for Salesforce AppExchange

 authorize org

-Once the authorization is done, you can see the deployment option is available in the context menu by right-clicking.
+Once authorized, the deployment option will be available in the context menu upon right-clicking.

 Salesforce source deployment

-Let’s try to create a Visualforce page called DecodeFile via SFDX command.
+Create a Visualforce page called DecodeFile using the SFDX command.

 Visualforce page